lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_basic_job.md

 # A basic job

+!!! info "Introduction"

+    Here you will learn about how to run jobs on LUNARC nodes.
+It is assumed that you know the basics of SLURM, which you can learn in our beginner course on HPC use, or from (http://slurm.schedmd.com/).

+    To run a job you need to have the following prepared:

+    * Research data
+    * An application to use
+    * Your login information
+    * A text editor can be helpful (we recommend xyz)

+    Make sure you are logged in before continuing.

 ## The job script and sbatch

 You register your program with SLURM for execution using the **sbatch** command.
 This is easiest accomplished using a *job description file*.
 The job description file is also known as a *job script*.